Based In Sligo, Ireland / email: showbands@gmsproductions.com

 he sadly passed away in 2007)

-was with Ciaran that Brendan SHine got his start back in the
+was with Ciaran that Brendan Shine got his start back in the

 late 1960's before becoming a superstar in his own right.
+Our

 Kelly,